 Welcome to my profile the Lewis Clark Valley Gateway to Hells Canyon where you will learn all about this fantastic City of Lewiston and City of Clarkston and about the wonderful Idaho Real Estate available including homes, farms, investment and commercial real estate and an entire MLS Search that is updated daily.

-I am licensed in Idaho and Washington and serve the Lewis Clark Valley including the major cities of Lewiston Idaho, Clarkston Washington, Asotin Washington and the surrounding Lewis Clark Valley area on the border of Idaho & Washington.
-I have trained many Realtors as owner of my own Real estate company R*/M** of the Valley for 15 years.
-I have spent the past 29 years developing a system that focuses on my clients needs and takes care of them before, during and after the closing.
-I have learned to surround myself with excellent consumer service focused professionals which include mortgage lenders and home inspectors, title companies, appraisers.
-I prefer to use the same companies that are tried and true and will be here when the real estate market is strong or weak and that place customer service, integrity and honor at the head of their list of goals they strive for.
+Patty is licensed in Idaho and Washington and serve the Lewis Clark Valley including the major cities of Lewiston Idaho, Clarkston Washington, Asotin Washington and the surrounding Lewis Clark Valley area on the border of Idaho & Washington.
+Patty has trained many Realtors as owner of her own Real Estate company R*/M** of the Valley for 15 years.
+She has spent the past 31 years developing a system that focuses on clients needs and takes care of them before, during and after the closing.
+Patty has learned to surround herself with excellent consumer service focused professionals which include mortgage lenders and home inspectors, title companies, appraisers.
+Patty prefers to use the same companies that are tried and true and will be here when the real estate market is strong or weak and that place customer service, integrity and honor at the head of their list of goals they strive for.

-My philosophy is that if I take care of my clients/customers needs they will take care of me!
-I make a commission from the sale of a home but I make my living off of what my clients/customers tell their friends and family.
+Patty's philosophy is that 'if I take care of my clients/customers needs they will take care of me!
+I make a commission from the sale of a home but I make my living off of what my clients/customers tell their friends and family.'

 Owner/Broker/Manager of the company until she sold the Business Franchise to Mountain West in November of 2005.
 Since Patty sold her business she has worked on what she loves to do and that is to List & Sell Real Estate.
 Patty is a licensed Real Estate Broker in both States, IDAHO & WASHINGTON.

 Patty has put together a Team...
-October 1, 2007 they opened a new Real Estate Company in the States of Washington & Idaho...Rock-n-Roll Realty.
+October 1, 2007 they opened a new Real Estate Company in the States of Washington & Idaho...Rock-n-Roll Realty, now known as RE/MAX Rock-n-Roll Realty.
 Helping your move be a pleasant move and stress FREE!

 SERVING: Lewiston A city which has now grown to a population of 31,894 when Lewis and Clark first visited these lands made home by the Nez Perce tribe they called it "paradise".
 In that respect not much has changed since those early days as Lewiston and its surrounding area still holds true to its wondrous beginnings.
 Warm coastal air pours through river valleys providing an ideal climate for wildlife and residents both.
 The summers stay mild, usually in the low 90's and the winter temperatures in the 40's are rarely harsh, making a great environment for many activities year round.
 Founded in 1860, named for Meriwether Lewis of the famed Lewis and Clark expedition, Lewiston is Idaho's only seaport as well as its oldest city.
 In 1863 Lewiston was made the state capital of Idaho, a title which it retained for only a few years until the capital was moved to where it resides today in Boise.
 City Overview As of 2012, Lewiston's population is 31,894 people.
 Since 2000, it has had a population growth of 4.92 percent.
 See Lewiston demographic data.
 The median home cost in Lewiston is $165,100.
 Home appreciation the last year has been -1.82 percent.
 Find more data on Lewiston Data.
 Compared to the rest of the country, Lewiston's cost of living is 12.78% Lower than the U.S. average.
 See full report on Lewiston Cost of Living.
 Lewiston public schools spend $4,829 per student.
 The average school expenditure in the U.S. is $5,691.
 There are about 17.5 students per teacher in Lewiston.
 Learn about Lewiston School District.
 The unemployment rate in Lewiston is 7.00 percent (U.S. avg. is 8.60%).
 Recent job growth has decreased by 2.04%.
 BUT new business is coming in still with a new Maverick being buit on the corner of Bryden and Thain Road.
 And the Newly Built Schweitzer Engineering Laboratories opened in early 2012; the new 105,800 square foot mixed-use engineering office and manufacturing facility on 25 acres in the Lewiston Business and Technology Park.
 Employing 125 now and expected to employ up to 250 people at the site.
 Other SEL manufacturing locations include Pullman, Washington; Lake Zurich, Illinois; and San Luis Potosí, Mexico.
 The company maintains engineering and support offices in 47 additional domestic locations and in 35 international locations.
 SEL Lewiston Plant Energizes Production